dbullock1086/DNNTutorial/docs/DNNTutorial.md

 For our classification task, we will use one-hot convention for `Y`.
 For example in a simple signal versus 2 backgrounds classification task, the value of `Y` for each example is usually `[1,0,0]` for signal and `[0,1,0]` and `[0,0,1]` for each of the backgrounds.

 The NN takes the input and predicts an output: `N(X)=Y'`.
 During training, we alter the internal weights and biases `W` and `b` of the NN in a way to make the predicted `Y'` as close as possible to `Y`, using a cost (or loss) function `C(Y,Y')` as the metric of how well we are doing.
 For example, `C` could be just the Euclidean distance.
 Training then is just minimizing `C` wrt `W` and `C` on the training dataset.
 Typically this is done with Stochastic Gradient Descent, which computes the gradient of `C` wrt `W` and `b` for some subset (batch_size) of the training sample, takes a step along the gradient, then does this for the next subset until the end of the training sample.
 Every full passthrough of the training sample is referred to as an Epoch.

+In Deep-Learning, the learning process has access to algorithms that allow it build its own features from input data.
+It can build an internal model of a derived set

 ---